paulshuker/coppafisher/docs/glossary.md

-* Anchor round - A one-time round taken, usually on a chosen "anchor channel" that has a high Signal-to-Noise Ratio (SNR).
-All genes of interest are given the same fluorescing dye probe.
+* Anchor round - A single round taken, usually on a chosen "anchor channel" that has a high Signal-to-Noise Ratio (SNR).
+All genes of interest are given the same fluorescing dye probe so that every spot lights up.
 The anchor round is essential for detecting all spots at once in the same microscope image.

 * Channel - A combination of excitation light of a certain wavelength and specific emission filter.
 We use multiple channels to distinguish every dye colour (almost always the number of channels is equal to the number of unique dyes).